-This post discusses the types of NC Workers Compensation Disability that an injured worker may be compensated for.
+This post discusses the types of NC Workers' Compensation Disability that an injured worker may be compensated for.
 Many people believe that if they are injured on the job, then they are automatically entitled to receive workers’ compensation disability benefits.
 In reality, an injured worker must prove that he/she is disabled to receive any type of wage loss workers' compensation benefits.

-Types of NC Workers Compensation Disability
+Types of NC Workers' Compensation Benefits

 “The term ‘disability’ means incapacity because of an injury to earn the wages which the employee was receiving at the time of injury in the same or any other employment.”
 N.C.
 Gen. Stat. §97-2(9). **Please note that the NC workers compensation definition of disability is not related to physical infirmity **